 Effective Time Management Skills Everyone Needs to Have

 Making the most of your time and achieving the life that you dream of requires not only developing a set of effective time management skills, but creating a mental shift in how you think about time management best practices.
 Stop thinking of time as a resource that’s out of your control.
-It’s true that there are only a limited number of hours in a day, but it’s up to you to realize that you can develop time management skills that can help you to focus your attention on what really matters so that your brain can zero-in on reaching your highest value outcomes without getting swept up in distractions.
+It’s true that there are only a limited number of hours in a day, but it’s up to you to realize that you can develop time management skills that can help you to focus your attention on what really matters.
+That way,your brain can zero-in on reaching your highest value outcomes without getting swept up in distractions.

 ALIGN YOUR ACTIONS WITH YOUR CORE VALUES

 The first step is getting clear on what it is you really want.
-If the actions that you take aren’t aligned with what truly matters to you — your core values — then no matter how much you accomplish with your time, you’re not going to get that same sense of achievement and fulfillment than you would if you focused on the outcomes that add the most value to your life.
+If the actions that you take aren’t aligned with what truly matters to you – your core values – then no matter how much you accomplish with your time, you’re not going to get that same sense of achievement and fulfillment than you would if you focused on the outcomes that add the most value to your life.
 This is the methodology behind Tony’s Rapid Planning Method – by focusing on an outcome, you develop the motivation and organization needed to meet your goals.

 Maximize your results by effectively using your time